Deploy an Azure Storage Mover agent

 The agent requires unrestricted internet connectivity.

-There's no single network configuration option that works for every environment.
-However, the simplest configuration involves the deployment of an external virtual switch.
+Although no single network configuration option works for every environment, the simplest configuration involves the deployment of an external virtual switch.
 The external switch type is connected to a physical adapter and allows your host operating system (OS) to share its connection with all your virtual machines (VMs).
 This switch allows communication between your physical network, the management operating system, and the virtual adapters on your virtual machines.
-This approach is fine for a test environment, but may not be suitable for a production server.
+This approach might be acceptable for a test environment, but is likely not sufficient for a production server.

 After the switch is created, ensure that both the management and agent VMs are on the same switch.
 On the WAN link firewall, outbound TCP port 443 must be open.
 Keep in mind that connectivity interruptions are to be expected when changing network configurations.